 This site was founded in the autumn of 2011 by a group of academics in France, Denmark and the United Kingdom working on themes associated with Maffesoli and his research center at the Sorbonne, the Centre d’Études sur l’Actuel et le Quotidien.
 It was conceived as an English language portal for these ideas, hitherto not widely known in the Anglophone world, but it quickly developed into something much broader in scope.
 Most of us who work on the site today are not academics, and although the material we publish is often academic in its tone and subject matter, we are primarily interested in promoting writing that would not ordinarily be published in traditional peer-reviewed journals.

-We publish on a rolling basis and are always happy to receive unsolicited submissions.
+We publish on a rolling basis and we welcome unsolicited submissions.
 We have published work by emerging and established authors in a range of humanities and social science disciplines, covering subjects such as consumer tribes and subcultures, secret societies, urban sociology, place and landscape (urban and rural, real or imagined), as well as individual writers, artists, thinkers and groups whose ideas resonate with these themes.
 Above all, we aim to provide a platform for approaches to the study of social life neglected by the scientific mainstream.
 We publish essays, photo essays, opinion pieces, theoretical and empirical articles, research and analysis papers, book reviews, and translations of work previously published in other languages.
 For more information, or to pitch an idea, write to us at secessio[dot]eds[at]gmail.com